Visit our Youtube Channel Click here!

 L.W.
 Paul Living History Farm 2279 Harris Short Cut Rd, Conway, SC, United States

-Join us Saturday, May 31st, for a free 30 minute activity at the Farm!
+Join us Saturday, September 6th, for a free 30 minute activity at the Farm!
 Parents can sign children up for a half hour session between 9 AM-11 AM.
 Group sizes will be limited.
-In this session, we’ll celebrate the warmer weather with a fun, and tasty, science experiment by making ice cream in a bag.
+In this session, we’ll talk about the importance of plants and use pressed flowers to create bookmarks.

 For information about available times and to register, contact Marian Calder at 843-915-7861 or email calder.marian@horrycountysc.gov .
 Available sessions are 9, 9:30, 10 or 10:30, please specify which session you would like upon registering.